San Francisco’s Condo Conversion Lottery System

 How the San Francisco Condo Conversion Lottery Works

-As of June 11, 2013, there is new condominium conversion law in San Francisco, and the traditional conversion lottery system has been suspended until at least 2024.
-For information on conversion under the new law, see the article entitled New TIC Condo Conversion Law.
-This Article will describe the condominium lottery procedure that will be used when the lottery returns.
+This Article will describe the condominium lottery procedure that will be used when the lottery, which is currently suspended, returns in 2024, 2025 or 2026.
 For an explanation of the requirements for entering the condominium conversion lottery, and for condo conversion in general, see ( San Francisco Condominium Conversion Laws and Instructions).

 Condo Lottery Priority: The Lottery Pool System